 One session in school to observe the child or young person in their school environment

 One hour with parents and carers, and where relevant, professionals, to develop a collaborative plan for future interventions.

 The outcome of the multi-disciplinary assessment will be gathered together in a report which will also include the recommendations which have emerged from the review meeting.

 What happens next?

-Based on the outcome of the multi-disciplinary assessment, a tailor made package of therapy may be offered by the Tavistock’s fostering, adoption and kinship care team.
+Based on the outcome of the multi-disciplinary assessment, a tailor made package of therapy may be offered by our fostering, adoption and kinship care team.

 If you are interested in making a referral to the fostering, adoption and kinship care team, please contact the team administrator on 020 8938 2500 or email: firstname.lastname@example.org

-Your adoption social worker will need to apply to the Adoption Support Fund on your behalf, having completed a needs assessment.
-The Tavistock will then produce a quotation for the Adoption Support Fund.
+Your adoption social worker will need to apply to the adoption support fund on your behalf, having completed a needs assessment.
+We will then produce a quotation for the adoption support fund.

 We provide help to looked-after children and young people with emotional and behavioural problems.